lucacav/steg-in-the-wild/README.md

 ---

 ## Acknowledgements
-This work was supported by the Horizon 2020 Program through [SIMARGL](https://simargl.eu/) H2020-SU-ICT-01-2018, Grant Agreement No. 833042.
+This work was originally supported by the Horizon 2020 Program through [SIMARGL](https://cordis.europa.eu/project/id/833042/reporting) H2020-SU-ICT-01-2018, Grant Agreement No. 833042.
+Now, the work is supported by the Horizione Europe Program through [PERUN](https://perun.technology) HORIZON-CL3-2024-CS-01-01, Grant Agreement No. 101225653.